In the era of fast-developing technology, deep-fake Political Campaign Ads have become a weapon of choice for political strategists and campaigners.

 These deepfakes can be used to spread false or misleading information, which has the potential to harm the democratic process and undermine public trust in our political institutions.

-The ethical concerns surrounding deepfake technology in political marketing are numerous.
+There are numerous ethical concerns surrounding deepfake technology in political marketing.

 One of the most significant concerns is the potential for deepfakes to be used to spread disinformation and manipulate public opinion.